Literature review | Systems Toxicology | Nov 5, 2019

 Single product use, switching, or cessation in mice

 In this study, all procedures involving the mice were performed in an accredited and licensed1 facility with approval from an Institutional Animal Care and Use Committee.
 The mice were exposed to cigarette smoke or aerosol from THS at a level of 28 micrograms of nicotine per liter of air.
-They were whole-body exposed to the smoke or aerosol for three one-hour exposures, five days a week, for up to six months.
+They were whole-body exposed to the smoke or aerosol for three 1-hour exposures, 5 days a week, for up to 6 months.
 Another group of mice were not exposed to any aerosols, only to fresh air.
 We call this the “sham-exposed” group, which provides a negative control, showing what changes happen in the mice that are not exposed to a smoke or an aerosol.

 Adapted from Phillips et al.